-Japan has the number one life expectancy of any nation; the US falls around 19th.
+Japan has the number one life expectancy of any nation while the US falls around 19th.
 A study recently suggested that eating a single serving of berries every day could add an extra year to our lifespan.
-The available evidence also suggests that eating nuts may extend our life by years.
-A plant based diet overall is thought to be capable of reversing heart disease and, thus, extending the lifespan (see also here, here, here, here).
+The available evidence also suggests that eating nuts (specifically walnuts) and beans may extend our life (see also here).
+A plant based diet overall is thought to be capable of reversing heart disease and, thus, extending the lifespan (see also here, here, here, here) by almost 14 years.
+A study found that those eating one serving of fruits and vegetables a day died 19 months sooner than those eating five servings a day, a direct correlation between plant-based diets and lifespan.
+Just reducing the amount of meat one eats can increase lifespan.
 However, British vegetarians do not appear to live longer than British meat eaters (possibly due to the fact that they are less likely to supplement their diet with vitamin B12).
-And lastly, coffee has been associated with decreased all-cause mortality.
+Coffee has been associated with decreased all-cause mortality.
 Besides diet, sleeping 7 hours a night may maximize longevity.
-Severe caloric restriction has been found to extend the lives of animals in laboratories.
+Severe caloric restriction has been found to extend the lives of animals in laboratories, and lowers our target of rapamycin, or TOR, which is a major determinant of aging.
+This caloric restriction can easily be met by reducing animal protein and increasing plant consumption.
+Meditation and stress management, along with a whole-food, plant-based, may slow the aging of our DNA.

 To help out on the site, please consider volunteering.